charles-rs/fastbril/report/report.md

 the code overall.
 The bytecode instructions are stored in an array so that we can benefit from cache locality.
 We then interpret them by iterating through this array.
-One minor inconvenience is that certain instructions, such as print, require multiple words, and this means that our array index for iteration will NOT be an induction variable, so the C compiler will not be able to optimize it as aggressively.
-One solution to this could be making a less flat structure, and using pointers for the multiword instructions, but this seems like more troubles than it's worth, especially considering the benefits of cache locality.
+One minor inconvenience is that certain instructions, such as print, require multiple words.
+This means that our array index for iteration will NOT be an induction variable, so the C compiler will not be able to optimize it as aggressively.
+One solution to this could be using a less flat representation of a list of instructions, and using pointers for the multiword instructions, but this seems like more trouble than it's worth, especially considering the benefits of cache locality.

 For the armv8 assembly generation, we initially implemented it as a single pass over the bytecode that printed the instructions as it went.
-This is fine, but it leaves little option for extensions and improvements, so in order to get started on register allocation we refactored to have an internal representation of arm instructions.
-For this, we went with a tagged union, as it is similar to a variant which is very convenient for this, as learned in 4120.
+This is fine, but it leaves little room for extensions and improvements, so in order to get started on register allocation we refactored to have an internal representation of arm instructions.
+For this, we went with a tagged union, as it is similar to a variant which is very convenient for this, as learned in CS 4120.

 ## Evaluation
 We used the Bril benchmarks from the repo, and used clock time to evaluate the